Raman-Raje/Human-Activity-Recognization/README.md

 Case Study Flow:-
 ===================
-1. For the give case study, we have provided with both processed data and raw data from sensors.
+1. For the given case study, we have provided with both processed data and raw data from sensors.
 2. We used processed data that was already featurized to build various machine learning models.
 3. Eda was done on subject to check the various activity performed by them.
 We have got almost same number of reading from all the subjects.
 4. Also the distribution of activity for data was found to be balanced.